Inference for Linear Conditional Moment Inequalities: Simulations

-We consider inference on three parameters of interest: the cost of marketing the truck of mean weight when it was marketed in the prior year;\footnote{When we assume $\delta_{c,f}$ is common across firms this is $\delta_c + \delta_g \mu_g$, where $\mu_g$ is the population average weight of trucks.
+We consider inference on three parameters of interest: the cost of marketing the truck of mean weight when it was not marketed in the prior year;\footnote{When we assume $\delta_{c,f}$ is common across firms this is $\delta_c + \delta_g \mu_g$, where $\mu_g$ is the population average weight of trucks.
 When we allow the estimated $\delta_c$ parameters to vary across groups, we estimate $l'\delta$, for $l = (\frac{1}{G} , \ldots, \frac{1}{G}, \mu_g)'$, where $G$ denotes the number of groups and $\delta=(\delta_{c,1},...,\delta_{c,G},\delta_g)'$.
 Note that since the simulation DGP holds the true value of $\delta_c$ constant across groups, the true value of the parameter is the same in all specifications.} the incremental cost of changing the weight of a product, $\delta_g$; and the non-linear parameter $\beta$, where $1-\beta$ represents the proportional cost savings from marketing a product that was previously marketed relative to a new product.
-For the first two parameters, each of which can be written as a linear combination of the vector $\delta$, we hold $\beta$ fixed at its true value to allow us to examine performance in the linear case discussed in Section \ref{subsec: implementation - linear params}.
-As discussed in Section \ref{subsec: non-linear nuisance parameters}, if we instead treated $\beta$ as unknown we could form joint confidence sets for $\beta$ along with the linear combination of interest, and could form confidence sets for the linear parameter alone by projection.
+For the first two target parameters, which can be written in the form $l'\delta$, we hold $\beta$ fixed at its true value and treat the component of $\delta$ orthogonal to $l'\delta$ as the nuisance parameter.
+This allows us to examine performance in the linear case discussed in Section \ref{ssec: computation}.
+In Wollman's setting the parameter $\beta$ might be calibrated based on industry knowledge about the relative cost of marketing a new versus pre-existing product.
+As discussed in Section \ref{sec: confidence sets}, if we instead treated $\beta$ as unknown we could form joint confidence sets for $\beta$ along with the linear combination of interest and obtain confidence sets for the linear parameter alone by projection.
 For inference on $\beta$ we treat the entire vector $\delta$ as a nuisance parameter.
-All results are based on 500 simulation runs.
+Overall, the number of unknown parameters varies between 2 and 11 across our specifications.